Get Back: Early protest lyrics

 When McCartney introduced the song to the group during the Twickenham rehearsals, the lyrics were mostly incomplete except for the "Get Back" chorus.
 McCartney improvised various temporary lyrics leading to what has become known in Beatles' folklore as the "No Pakistanis" version.
 This version parodied the anti-immigrant views of Enoch Powell, a Member of Parliament (MP) whose racially charged speeches, particularly the Rivers of Blood speech, had recently gained much media attention.
-The lyrics addressed attitudes toward immigrants in the United States and the United Kingdom: "... don't need no Puerto Ricans living in the USA"; and "don't dig no Pakistanis taking all the people's jobs", though these lyrics were meant to be a parody and a criticism of those prejudiced against immigrants.
+The lyrics addressed attitudes toward immigrants in the United States and the United Kingdom: "... don't need no Puerto Ricans living in the USA"; and "don't dig no Pakistanis taking all the people's jobs."
 Later during the same session, the subject of immigration came up again in an improvised jam that has become known as "Commonwealth".
-The lyrics included a line "You'd better get back to your Commonwealth homes".
+The lyrics included a line, "You'd better get back to your Commonwealth homes".

-On 23 January, the group (now in Apple Studios) tried to record the song properly; bootleg recordings preserve a conversation between McCartney and Harrison between takes discussing the song, and McCartney explaining the original "protest song" concept.
-The recording captures the group deciding to drop the third verse largely because McCartney does not feel the verse is of high enough quality, although he likes the scansion of the word "Pakistani".
-Here the song solidifies in its two-verse, three-solo format.